-4The allowable lateral load capacity is based on mechanical strength of the steel bracket, concrete breakout in accordance with ACI 318 and bracket bearing on unreinforced concrete in accordance with ACI 318.
-The bracket must be installed with a minimum embedment depth of 3 inches measured from the bottom of the bracket plate to the bottom of the concrete footing and a minimum edge distance of 4 inches measure from the edge of the bracket plate to the concrete footing edge.
-The concrete footing must have a minimum width of 16 inches, and must be normal-weight concrete having a minimum compressive strength of 3,000 psi (20.7 MPa)
+The allowable lateral capacity is based on limit states associated with mechanical steel strength, concrete breakout in accordance with ACI 318, and bracket bearing on unreinforced concrete in accordance with ACI 318.
+The bracket must be installed with a minimum embedment depth of 3 inches measured from the bottom of the bracket plate to the bottom of the concrete footing, and a minimum edge distance of

+4.0 inches measured from the bracket plate edge to the concrete footing edge.
+The concrete footing must have a minimum width of 18 inches and must be normalweight concrete having a minimum compressive strength of 3,000 psi (20.7 MPa).

-(20.7 MPa).
-5 The capacities listed in Table 1 assume the pile foundation system is sidesway braced per 2018, 2015, 2012 and 2009 IBC Section 1810.2.2 and 2006 IBC Section 1808.2.5.
+The capacities listed in Table 1A assume the pile foundation system is sidesway braced per 2015, 2012 and 2009 IBC Section 1810.2.2 and 2006 IBC Section 1808.2.5.